mpicbg-scicomp/tissue_miner/quickstart_tutorial/ubuntu/tutorials/cell_area.md

 [Back to tutorial list](../tm_qs_example_data.md#3-select-the-analysis-you-are-interested-in)

 ### 2. Plot cell area distrubution and averages

+Now, instead of colour coding the cells for visualisation purposes, we want to make some graphs that demonstrate how the distributions of cell area behave in the movie.
+For example, we will make a graph to show how the cell area on average changes over time.
+The `sm make_db` command builds the database if not yet present (or returns "Nothing to be done" if the database is present).
+The next command does the plots.
+It takes the current movie directory `.` as an input and it outputs the results in the `output_analysis` folder within the same movie directory.

 * Copy-paste the following commands in the terminal:

 ```